New to Orienteering?

 The challenge of the sport can come as a surprise even to those newcomers who are very sporty or adventurous - read this posting on Mudstacle.

-On arrival novices will be able to get lots of help and advice from those at registration.
+On arrival you will be able to get help and advice from those at the registration desk.

 - Comfortable clothes and footwear for walking or running in, that you don’t mind getting dirty.
 We do not recommend wearing shorts as you could get cuts and scratches